sliday/monoresume/README.md

 ```

 This will create the website file based on your chosen theme and the content in `resume-enhanced.md` (or the processed PDF if provided).

+## Features

+- Choose from a variety of themes, including a fun "Surprise" option for unique, retro-inspired looks
+- Preserve your resume's structure and formatting, ensuring it looks great in digital form
+- Automatically create clickable links for websites and email addresses
+- Optimize your profile photo for web display
+- Enjoy a responsive design that looks good on any device
+- Switch between light and dark modes with a simple toggle
+- Experience a fresh look with randomly selected modern fonts
+- Optional AI-powered layout enhancement for a polished, professional appearance

+Simply run the script, and Mono Resume will create a sleek, customized website based on your resume content and chosen theme.
+It's that easy to make your CV stand out in the digital world!

 ## License